massimo-rnd/FFMP/README.md

 If you want to see all of FFMPEGs output, just use the `--verbose` flag.

-For more info on the -o syntax, run ffzap --help.
 For more ffmpeg options, visit [ffmpeg's documentation](https://ffmpeg.org/ffmpeg.html).

 ## 🤝 Contributing